Oli-Ross/replicating_mia/docs/datasets.md

-This module provides an interface to the CIFAR-10, CIFAR-100 and Kaggle datasets.
+This module preprocesses the datasets (where necessary) and returns them as tf.data.Dataset objects.
-Instantiate e.g. a Cifar-10 dataset like this:

 ```python
 cifar10 = datasets.Cifar10Dataset()